ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 ## Relay

-As always we are investing a lot into removing complexity from creating relay schemas.
-Our new version now adds the new `nodes` field, which allows clients to fetch multiple nodes in one go without the need of rewriting the query since the `ids` can be passed in as variable.
-While the `nodes` field is not part of the relay specification it is a recommended extension.
+As always, we are investing a lot into removing complexity from creating relay schemas.
+Our new version adds the `nodes` field (a plural version of the `node` field), allowing clients to fetch multiple nodes in one go without rewriting the query since the `ids` can be passed in as a variable.
+While the `nodes` field is not part of the relay specification, it is a recommended extension.

 ```graphql
 {